c-factory/collections/docs/iterator/iterator.md

 # Iterator

 Iterator is the interface for sequentially accessing items in a collection.
-Each collection provides its own implementation of the iterator.
+Each collection provides its own implementation of the iterator.\
+Iterators do not contain a copy of a collection, it contains only pointers.
+Therefore, as a rule, it is not possible to change the collection's data while the iterator is in use.

 ## Include